denisroy1/sunfish-hybridisation-/README.md

 * **Stable Isotope data**:
 Stable Isotope data from each individual was run through the Ecological Change and Environmental Stressors Laboratory at McGill University, which then provided the corrected and calibrated data.
 These are the data provided herein (files 4a and 4b).
-The Montreal (mtl) and the Opinicon (opi) data were then analysed using the sunfishSI_mtl.R and the sunfishSI_opi.R scripts, respectively.
+The Montreal (mtl) and the Opinicon (opi) data were then analysed using the <u>sunfishSI_mtl.R</u> and the <u>sunfishSI_opi.R</u> scripts, respectively.

 4a-sunfishSI_mtl.csv